cellannotation/cap-data-schema/cap-anndata-schema.md

 NOTE: Certain keywords have been reserved for annotating cells:

 - The term `'doublets'` is reserved for encoding cells defined as doublets based on some computational analysis.
 By “doublets”, we refer to the sequencing artifact within droplet-based protocols whereby two or more cells are tagged with the same barcode.
 - The term `'junk'` is reserved for encoding cells that failed sequencing (and QC filtering) for some reason, e.g. few genes detected, high fraction of mitochondrial read.
-Researchers have found such a generic term useful.
 - The term `'unknown'` is specifically reserved for cells which the author did not know how to annotate with a biological entity.
 It is a generic term meaning “I do not know”.

 **Format:** The column name is the string `[cellannotation_setname]` and the values are the strings of `cell_label`.
 Refer to the fields `cellannotation_setname` and `cell_label` in the JSON Schema.